Codecademy/docs/content/java/concepts/math-methods/terms/subtract-exact/subtract-exact.md

 Datatype of the value returned by '.subtractExact()' method depends upon the arguments passed.

-- If both the arguments are of type int then the return type will be int.
+- If both the arguments are of type `int` then the return type will be `int`.
 - If both the arguments are of type `long` then the return type will be `long`.
 - If one of the arguments is of `long` type then the return will be `long`.